IE-555/API_Template/README.md

 *The purpose of this section is to provide some information about the data you're exploring.
 For example, you should*
 - We import F1 race data in .JSON format.
 - The data is fetched using requests from [F1 MRD Repo](http://ergast.com/mrd/)
-- This data is very recent and is update every race.
+- This data is very recent and is updated every race.

 ---